 - pinch of salt

-- 4 tbsp pure mustard oil (substitute with cooking olive oil or vegetable oil)
+- 4 tablespoon pure mustard oil (substitute with cooking olive oil or vegetable oil)

 - 3 garlic cloves, minced